AquaticEcoDynamics/mhw_dashboard/README.md

 > Remember to change the R version in ```dockerfile``` to be same as the version of your R script (R studio).
 ---
 ### The dashboard
 <p align="justify">The demoMHW R Shiny App, adapted from the original development by robert.schlegel@imev-mer.fr, is a tool for identifying Marine Heatwave Events (MHW) and introducing users with the MHW concept.
-It begins with the selection or upload of time series data, followed by customisation of key statistical parameters that will affect climatology and threshold.
+It begins with the selection or upload[^1] of time series data, followed by customisation of key statistical parameters that will affect climatology and threshold.
 Users can then specify a temperature threshold and set the duration required for threshold exceedance to qualify as an MHW event.
 The app is organised into six-tab panels, including: </p>

 <p align="justify">(a) an Overview section with a screenshot of Cockburn Sound virtual sensor location linked to temperature data points, and glossary explaining each label and legend in the figures; </p>